-Playing Catch-Up is No Way to Start
+Playing Catch-Up with Your Fundraising Competition is No Way to Start

 As nonprofits share best practices and reveal their most coveted success stories, you don’t often hear the word “competition.”

-Competition is here and it is only going to get more intense.
+Fundraising competition is here and it is only going to get more intense.

-Winner or loser?
+Fundraising competition winner or loser?
 It’s your choice.

 Yes, donors may remember multiple organizations in their estate plans, but unless those provisions are irrevocable, they can always be changed.
 Forget the nicety-nice kumbaya relationship between donor and organization.
 What I’m talking about is that between organization and organization.
 Too much is at stake for the individual organization to ignore it.

 Your organization’s long-term stability and even survival may hinge on securing those larger future gifts that come in the form of bequests, gift annuities, or trusts – planned giving.